tskit-dev/pyslim/docs/time_units.md

 However, it becomes important to know what the time units are when interfacing with msprime.
-For instance, suppose you've done a WF simulation for an organism whose mean generation time in the real world is 30 years, and you want to put neutral mutations with msprime.
+For instance, suppose you've done a WF simulation for an organism whose mean generation time in the real world is 30 years, and you want to overlay neutral mutations using msprime.
 The mutation rate passed to msprime is in units of mutations per unit-of-time-in-the-tree-sequence, so since you did a WF simulation, the units of time in the tree sequence are in generations, and you should give it mutation rate in mutations per generation.